 To keep the rooms modern, the designer introduced ethnic touches like living room curtains with a Moroccan pattern by Brunschwig & Fils and pillows with antique textiles.
 “It’s all wonderfully traditional but with a fresh global spin and a nod to practicality, a style the designer calls ‘useful traditional.'”

 Beautiful!
 The architect was Michael T. Gray and the builder was Don Tison.
 Photography by Sam Gray.
-For more information, visit Carpenter & MacNeille, designer John De Bastiani, and New England Home.
+For more information, visit Carpenter & MacNeille, designer John De Bastiani, and read the article at New England Home.